 I hope this was helpful in getting your blog started because I know it can be stressful and overwhelming, especially if you have no technology skills whatsoever (Like me!)
 Thank god for the internet that makes a tutorial for pretty much anything.

-Throughout my year(ish) of blogging, I have learned a lot.
+Throughout my 4 year(ish) of blogging, I have learned a lot.
 The biggest thing I have learned is patience.
 It isn’t always about the numbers as it is the process.
 The more you learn in the first few months, the farther ahead you will be!
+If you are curious how to make money blogging, check out my tutorial right here!

 I wish you luck, but if you ever need assistance, contact me and I will either help or point you to someone who can!